-In particular I have overhauled and brought up to date the notation and tabs to the songs on the CDs and some “Celtic” guitar things.
+In particular I have overhauled and brought up to date the notation and tabs to the songs on the CDs and some “Celtic” guitar things (edit: Celtic notation and tabs temporarily taken down for rework).
 I hope you will visit and enjoy these.
 I’ve also included links to my songs on Apple Music and Amazon Music.
 Also you’ll notice the Spotify widgets in the sidebar on the right!

 I should have done all this ages ago but life got in the way.